darinama/Minecraft-Wiki/mobs.md

 The player can breed villagers by feeding them bread, and the grown adult will automatically become an unemployed villager.
 But each villager needs a bed and food nearby.

-The player can trade with villagers using emeralds, and gain useful resources such as enchantment books, enchanted tools or armor.
+The player can trade with villagers using emeralds, and gain useful resources such as enchantment books, enchanted tools, or armor.
+* * *
 # Neutral mobs
-Neutral mobs won't attack the player but will fight back if they are attacked.
+Neutral mobs won't attack the player but **will fight back** if they are attacked.

 ## Bees
 <p align="center">